Post job

 Provide early intervention information and resources for local community members

-Some of the skills we found on community worker resumes included "social services," "mental health," and "rehabilitation."
-We have detailed the most important community worker responsibilities below.
+Common skills that a community worker uses to do their job include "social services," "mental health," and "rehabilitation."
+You can find details on the most important community worker responsibilities below.

-• Another common skill for a community worker to be able to utilize is "problem-solving skills."
-Health educators and community health workers must think creatively about how to improve the health of the community through health education programs a community worker demonstrated the need for this skill by putting this on their resume: "discovered and implemented solutions to transportation barriers to ensure medical care received. "
+Problem-solving skills.
+Another common skill required for community worker responsibilities is "problem-solving skills."
+This skill comes up in the duties of community workers all the time, as "health education specialists and community health workers must think creatively about improving the health of the community."
+An excerpt from a real community worker resume shows how this skill is central to what a community worker does: "discovered and implemented solutions to transportation barriers to ensure medical care received. "

 Community Worker Resume